samstefan/tooltip.js/README.md

 <a href="#" data-tooltip-content="This is a tooltip.">Tooltip Button</a>
 ```

-Then call the Tooltip.js plug-in on the element
+Then call the Tooltips.js plug-in on the element

 ```
-$('.demo').tooltip({ position: 'left' })`
+$('.demo').tooltip({ position: 'left' })
 ````

 ## Options
 ---

-Listed below are all of the options available to customize Tooltip.js
+Listed below are all of the options available to customize Tooltips.js

 ```
 position: 'top' // You can set the alignment to bottom, left or right.
-type: 'hover' // The tooltip can be trigerd on hover or the focus focus event.
+type: 'hover' // The tool tip can be trigger on hover or the focus focus event.
-offsetTop: 0 // Offset the postion from the top.
+offsetTop: 0 // Offset the position from the top.
-offsetLeft: 0 // Offset the postion from the left.
+offsetLeft: 0 // Offset the position from the left.
 ```

-Fore More domes and options visits the website.
+Fore More domes and options visits the [website](http://forge.synthmedia.co.uk/tooltips).

 ## Release History
 ---